 What’s even more exciting is that we will now also be able to offer an automated batch plant with automated batch plant tickets to this list.

 As the use of concrete overlays on roads and bridges continues to increase and government agencies express their support for this approach, contractors have much to gain from exploring the best options when it comes to overlays.
 Cor-Tuf UHPC maximizes ROI with its superior strength and durability.
-Save money, reduce your environmental impact, and improve the longevity of roads and bridges with the only UHPC mix that delivers the highest quality and ease of use.
+Save money, reduce your environmental impact, and improve the longevity of roads, bridges, and seawalls with the only UHPC mix that delivers the highest quality and ease of use.